seanaleid/cs-module-project-hash-tables/applications/word_count/README.md

 {'hello': 2, 'my': 2, 'cat': 2, 'and': 1, "doesn't": 1, 'say': 1, 'back': 1}
 ```

-Case should be ignored.
+X Case should be ignored.
 Output keys must be lowercase.

 Key order in the dictionary doesn't matter.